-A number of storms in a period of time is recommended to capture the trend of events over a number of years.
-This helps to remove any unseasonably stormy periods and allow time for the beach to respond and recover naturally where possible.
+A number of storms in a period of time is recommended as a threshold to capture the trend of events over a number of years.
+This helps to remove any unseasonable stormy periods and will allow time for the beach to respond and recover naturally where possible.